asemic-horizon/pierpaolo/README.md

      MAKE <MONUMENT NAME> PLEASURABLE

+     MAKE <MONUMENT NAME> PLEASURABLE TO <NAME>

-     MAKE
+     MAKE <MONUMENT NAME> ANGUISHING

+     MAKE <MONUMENT NAME> ANGUISHING TO <NAME>

+ A character's pleasure leve is increased by its proximity to pleasurable monuments and decreased by proximity to anguishing monuments.

+ ## Chases and drama

- Likewise the following verse
+The following verse

     MAKE <NAME1> CHASE <NAME2>

- causes the character `NAME1` move towards the straight line toward where `NAME2` currently is.
-Chases also stop with a crash, although they're likely to last indefinitely.
+ causes the charactter `NAME1` move towards the straight line toward where `NAME2` currently is.
+Chases, like monument-seeking, also stop if they crash.

+In Pierpaolo programming *tragedy* is caused by schedule oscillations in character pleasure, while *dread* is caused by random fluctuations.
+Since these can't be easily distinguishable, the word *drama* refers indistinctly to both.
+Drama can be caused by monument-seeking, but also by character's affect toward others, defined by the verses

+    MAKE <NAME1> PLEASURABLE TO <NAME2>

+    MAKE <NAME1> AMGUISHING TO <NAME2>